Information barriers in Microsoft Teams

-- Using bots to add users is not supported in version 1.
+- Using bots, AAD apps, and some APIs to add users is not supported in version 1.

 - Private channels are compliant to information barrier policies that you configure.

 Information barrier policies also prevent lookups and discovery.
-This means that if you attempt to communicate with someone you should not be communicating with, you will not find that user in the people picker.
+If you attempt to communicate with someone you shouldn't be communicating with, you won't find that user in the people picker.

 The primary driver for information barriers comes from the financial services industry.
 The Financial Industry Regulatory Authority (FINRA) reviews information barriers and conflicts of interest within member firms and provides guidance as to how to manage such conflicts (FINRA 2241, Debt Research Regulatory Notice 15-31.

 However, since introducing information barriers, many other areas have found them to be useful.
 Other common scenarios include:

 - Education: Students in one school aren't able to look up contact details for students of other schools.